 The investigation revealed that there had been little consideration to tool selection other than that they did fit, and were in good shape.
-The potential hazard associated with using an impact wrench which turns at high speed with a (short lever arm) standard Allen key were not considered.
+The potential hazard associated with using an impact wrench which turns at high speed with a (short lever arm) standard Allen key were not even thought out.
 While the tools did fit and were in good condition, it was obvious that they were inappropriate for the task in the way they were used.
 Impact wrenches free spin at several thousand rpm, and generate significant torque output at several hundred rpm.
 The back-up wrenches used with impact tools must be firmly secured and personnel clear from harms way.

-CORRECTIVE ACTIONS: To address this incident, this company issued the following action items:
+CORRECTIVE ACTIONS: To address this incident, this company did the following:

-Jobs requiring impact tools should be listed on the rig.

-Each job should be studied to see if a "back up application" exists

-In cases requiring back up ensure that the back up can be secured in a hands free mode.

-Safety meetings should be held with all crews to discuss the danger of high-speed air tools.
+- 1. Jobs requiring impact tools should be listed on the rig. - 2.
+Each job should be studied to see if a "back up application" exists - 3.
+In cases requiring back up ensure that the back up can be secured in a hands free mode. - 4.
+Safety meetings should be held with all crews to discuss the danger of high speed air tools.

-Flange with Allen wrench in bolt

-Nut that Impact wrench was attached.